iosClassForBeginner/reminder_en/README.md

     @IBOutlet weak var remindAbout: UITextField!
     @IBOutlet weak var details: UITextField!
     @IBOutlet weak var timeDisplay: UILabel!

-    var hour: Int = 0
+    // We use global variables that can be accessed by all functions inside this class var hour: Int = 0
     var minute: Int = 0
     var center: UNUserNotificationCenter!